MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 ## Connectivity by other means

 Any third-party tool can use the SQL Connection string via ODBC or OLE DB drivers to connect to a Microsoft [!INCLUDE [product-name](../includes/product-name.md)] [!INCLUDE [fabric-dw](includes/fabric-dw.md)] or [!INCLUDE [fabric-se](includes/fabric-se.md)], using Microsoft Entra ID (formerly Azure Active Directory) authentication.
+For more information and sample connection strings, see [Microsoft Entra authentication as an alternative to SQL authentication](entra-id-authentication.md).

 ### Custom applications

 In [!INCLUDE [product-name](../includes/product-name.md)], a [!INCLUDE [fabric-dw](includes/fabric-dw.md)] and a Lakehouse [!INCLUDE [fabric-se](includes/fabric-se.md)] provide a SQL connection string.
 Data is accessible from a vast ecosystem of SQL tooling, provided they can authenticate using Microsoft Entra ID (formerly Azure Active Directory).
 For more information, see [Connection libraries for Microsoft SQL Database](/sql/connect/sql-connection-libraries#drivers-for-relational-access).
+For more information and sample connection strings, see [Microsoft Entra authentication as an alternative to SQL authentication](entra-id-authentication.md).

 ## Best practices